SWE-UniStuttgart/evoTurb/README.md

 ## 3 Usage

-### General approach
+### General

+The evoTurb has been developed in `Matlab 2019b` and `Python 3.7`.

+The TurbSim executable and the input file `TurbSimInputFileTemplate.inp` are included in the folder `TurbSim`.
+The MTG executable, dll file, and the batch file `run.bat` are included in the folder `MannTurb`.

+To use evoTurb, please follow the following steps:

-1. Modify the input file for TurbSim `.inp` or MTG `.bat` following their instructions.
+1. Modify the input file for TurbSim `TurbSimInputFileTemplate.inp` or MTG `run.bat` following their instructions.
 No need to adjust the random seed because this will be defined in the configuration function.
 2. Modify the configuration function: `TurbConfig(.m/.py)`
 3. Run the main script: `evoTurb(.m/.py)`

 After running the main script, three folders will be created: `3DTurb_(model name)` to store the 3D wind fields, `InputFiles_(model name)` to store the corresponding input files for TurbSim or MTG, and `4DTurb_(model name)` to store the 4D wind fields.

-The evoTurb has been developed in `Matlab 2019b` and `Python 3.7`.

 ### Run test case
 A test case is provided to....